Part 2: Scaling of HSC Marks

 5. Language courses

-The scaling graph depicts a relationship between Scaled Mark vs Percentile rank.
+The scaling graph depicts a relationship between Scaled Mark vs Pencentile rank.
 The vertical axis represents the scaled mark, which is a UAC score converted from an HSC mark.
 The horizontal axis represents Percentiles, which is a student’s rank in the course.

 You can use the Matrix ATAR calculator to determine your HSC Mark, Percentile and Scaled marks for each course as well.